thegooddocsproject/templates/base-template/about-base-template.md

     * Increased developer efficiency.
     * Faster onboarding for users and/or developers.
     * Reduced support costs.
 * Consider the case where the docs are only partially maintained.
-Would it be better to have no documentation that partially maintained documentation?
+Would it be better to have no documentation than partially maintained documentation?

 }